Rahul-Raviprasad/Machine-Learning/pandas/pandas.md

 ufo.City

 # if you need to access a series which has space in between say like "Colors Reported"
-#or same as an attribute of dataframe, then
+# or same as an attribute of DataFrame, then
 # you need to use bracket notation only
 ufo['Colors Reported']